-We estimate that the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$62.1 million.
-We intento use the net proceeds from this offering as follows:
+We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million, based on \$ per share, the last reported sales price of our common stock on , 2015.
+We intend to use the net proceeds from this offering as follows:

-- approximately \$45.0 million for the development of our commercial infrastructure to launch Xtampza, including sales, marketing and reimbursement functions, and if Xtampza is approved in the United States, a sales force; - § approximately \$15.0 million to fund research and development efforts of our other product candidates, including approximately \$12.0 million to conduct clinical development for our second product candidate through its Phase 3 clinical trial (including Phase 1 bioequivalence clinical trials and abuse-deterrence studies and clinical trials); and - the remainder, if any, to fund working capital and general corporate purposes, which may include litigation expenses (including expenses relating to the Purdue litigation) and the acquisition or licensing of product candidates, technologies, compounds, other assets or complementary businesses.
+- § approximately \$ million for the continued development of our commercial infrastructure, including building our sales, manufacturing, marketing and reimbursement functions and funding the commercial launch of Xtampza, subject to final regulatory approval; - § approximately \$ million to fund research and development efforts of our other product candidates, including approximately \$ to conduct clinical development for our hydrocodone program through a Phase 3 clinical trial (including Phase 1 bioequivalence clinical trials and abuse-deterrence studies and clinical trials); and - the remainder, if any, to fund working capital and general corporate purposes, which may include litigation expenses (including expenses relating to the Purdue litigation) and the acquisition or licensing of product candidates, technologies, compounds, other assets or complementary businesses.